 - Financial Resources Statements including a current balance sheet, cash flow projections, and profit and loss statements;

-- Australian Financial Complaints Authority membership certificate; and
+- Australian Financial Complaints Authority (AFCA) membership certificate; and

-- Confirmation from the applicant that it will not hold client money.
+- Confirmation that you will not hold client money.

-Alternatively, Sophie Grace can work closely with you throughout the application process from preparing ASIC’s required documentation to application submission.
+Alternatively, Sophie Grace can work closely with you throughout the application process from preparing ASIC’s required documentation to application submission to assisting with responding to any ASIC requisitions.
 Please contact us for an obligation-free consultation and quote.

 Ongoing Compliance Obligations

-Accountants operating within the AFSL regime are subject to all other licensing, conduct, and advice requirements to which financial advice providers are subject.
-This includes the best interests duty and membership with the Australian Financial Complaints Authority (AFCA).
+Accountants operating within the AFSL regime are subject to all other licensing, conduct and advice requirements to which financial advice providers are subject.
+This includes the best interests duty and membership with AFCA.

 Limited AFSL holders who do not handle any client money in connection with the provision of financial advice will be able to lodge a compliance certificate to ASIC each year.
 This is considered a reduced audit requirement as opposed to full AFSL holders helping to minimise the regulatory costs of operating within the AFSL regime.